apache/nuttx/configs/README.txt

   STATUS:  Under development.
 The port is code-complete but has not yet been fully tested.

+configs/nrf52-pca10040
+  NuttX port to the NRF PCA10040 board from Nordic Semiconductor featuring the NRF52832 MCU.

 configs/ntosd-dm320
   This port uses the Neuros OSD v1.0 Dev Board with a GNU arm-nuttx-elf toolchain*: see